Welcome to Ashford's Honors College!

-- You have access to the Honors College social platform.
+- You have access to Honors College social platforms.
 Interact directly with Honors College faculty, alumni, and your fellow students, and build your network.

 - When you graduate through the Honors College, your diploma will include an Honors College designation.
 Your final official transcript will also note that you graduated through the Honors College.

 - All Honors College graduates will be recognized during Ashford’s commencement.

 - All of your Honors College classes will be taught by full-time Ashford faculty.
 Learn from the experts.

 - Whether or not you’re a student at the Forbes School of Business & TechnologyTM, you now have access to the benefits associated with Ashford’s partnership with Forbes.
 You can participate in special Forbes events, including the Distinguished Lecturer Series.

 Have questions?
 You have access to a dedicated phone line only for Honors College students.
 Call 800.798.0584 and enter extension 20024.

 Be a Leader

 You can be part of the Honors College Student Council, a select group of students who serve as student ambassadors for the Honors College.
 The Council hosts speakers, organizes events, and fosters a sense of community within the Honors College.